GSA/Section508.gov/_pages/manage/2022-11-04-laws-policies-accessibility-statement.md

           <li class="margin-bottom-1">Briefly describe the formal Section 508 complaint procedures in plain language.</li>
           <li class="margin-bottom-1">Explain when someone should use the formal complaint procedures for Section 508 and when to use the public feedback mechanism. </li>
         </ul>
+        <strong>See: <a href="{{site.baseurl}}manage/laws-and-policies/Section-508-complaints-best-practices">Best Practices For Establishing And Maintaining a Formal Section 508 Complaint Process.</strong>
       </p>
     </div>
   </li>